vaarvik/project-template/README.md

 Both the style and JS is minimized and ordered using Gulp.
 ### SMACSS
 The CSS method for this project is [SMACSS](http://smacss.com/).
 Since we're in 2020 we've used SASS which compiles into a style.css file.
 The main thing to know about SMACSS is that the style is sorted into five categories to make the style easy to work with even as the code become really large.
 However, in our case we also have the category global which stores all the global SASS variables, mixins etc. which is used down the tree later.
-The five (+1) categories are:
+The five (+2) categories are:
-1. Global - Variables for global colors, sizes, fonts, etc. for the site.
+1. Global - Variables for global colors, sizes, fonts, etc. for the site (MODIFICATION: not a part of the original SMACSS).
 2. Base - The base style for tag elements (reset etc.)
+3. Utility - General helper classes that can be applied or extended everywhere (MODIFICATION: not a part of the original SMACSS).
-3. Layout - The biggest components that works as containers as for example header and footer
+4. Layout - The biggest components that works as containers as for example header and footer.
-4. Module - Reusable modules.
+5. Module - Reusable modules.
 The components that go inside the layouts.
-5. State - Overrides all other styles by forcing a change in a components state.
+6. State - Overrides all other styles by forcing a change in a components state.
-6. Theme - Whenever there should be an adjustment (as for example colors etc.) to a child theme.
+7. Theme - Whenever there should be an adjustment (as for example colors etc.) to a child theme.
 Not used unless there's actually several themes on the site.
-### JavaScript
-The different scripts is concatenated into two minimized files by default: vendors.min.js and customs.min.js.
-This happens because Gulp goes throught the folders named "customs" and "vendors" and merge the underlying files into one single file.
-We do also have the specifics where each file gets minified and not merged.
-The reason for this is that specifics are specific scripts for specific pages.
-Therefore there would not make any sense to merge the specifics and make longer files than needed for the particular page.
-Vendors are files that other JavaScript files likely depent on since these are a collection of the JavaScript libraries that are used.
-Customs are the regular JavaScripts that count for the entire site as for example scripts for menu change etc.
-### Naming
+#### Naming
 The naming convention is based on BEM.
 Here's an example when creating the Module "block".
 ![A screenshot of the block example](src/assets/images/project-template-screen.png?raw=true)
 ```html